Need something else?

 Sites specifically for the self-employed will offer free resources to help you grow your business, including:

-• In-person specialized tax prep: Get help completing federal and New York State quarterly estimated tax filings.
+• In-person specialized tax prep: Get help completing federal and New York State tax returns, including quarterly estimated tax filings.

 • Workshops: Learn the basics of tax filing and recordkeeping best practices.